 b) Less-than-Significant Impact with Mitigation.
 The construction of the proposed project would primarily occur within the existing developed and previously disturbed area of the site.
 The proposed project site is not identified as an area of archaeological resource sensitivity in the Fort Ord Reuse Plan EIR, and there are no known archaeological resources on the proposed project site.
-Furthermore, the proposed project site is not identified as existing in an area of archeeological sensitivity per the County's GIS database.
+Furthermore, the proposed project site is not identified as existing in an area of archaeological sensitivity per the County's GIS database.
 The proposed project would not impact any known archaeological resources or sites.
 However, as with all ground-disturbing activities, construction activities associated with the proposed project may result in impacts to unknown archaeological resources or sites.
 This would be a potentially significant impact that can be reduced to a less-than-significant level with the implementation of Mitigation Measure CR-1 identified below.

-CR-1 Prior to the initiation of ground-disturbing activities, the contractor and/or project applicant shall inform all supervisory personnel and all contractors whose activities may have subsurface soil impacts of the potential for discovering archaeological resources.
+CR-1 Prior to the initiation of ground-disturbing activities, the contractor and/or project applicant shall inform all supervisory personnel and all contractors whose activities may have subsurface soil impacts of the potential for discovering archaeological and tribal cultural resources.

-If any prehistoric or historic subsurface cultural resources are discovered during grounddisturbing activities, all work within 50 feet of the resource(s) shall be halted and the project applicant shall immediately notify the CSUMB Facilities Management Department of the discovery.
+If any prehistoric or historic subsurface cultural resources are discovered during ground-disturbing activities, all work within 50 feet of the resource(s) shall be halted and the project applicant shall immediately notify the CSUMB Facilities Management Department of the discovery.
 A qualified archaeologist shall be consulted to assess the significance of the find(s) according to CEQA Guidelines Section 15064.5.
-If any find is determined to be significant, representatives from the County and the archaeologist shall meet to determine the appropriate avoidance measures or other appropriate mitigation.
-All significant cultural materials recovered at the site shall be, as necessary and at the discretion of the consulting archaeologist, subject to scientific analysis, professional museum curation, and documentation according to current professional standards.
-Appropriate mitigation may include no action, avoidance of the resource, and/or potential data recovery.
+If any find is determined by the archaeologist to be potentially significant, representatives from the CSUMB Facilities Management Department County and the archaeologist shall meet with representatives of those tribes that have indicated an affiliation with or cultural interest in the CSUMB campus regarding the find to determine the appropriate avoidance measures or other appropriate mitigation.
+All significant cultural materials recovered at the site shall be, as necessary and at the discretion of the consulting archaeologist and representatives of the affiliated tribe(s), subject to scientific analysis, professional museum curation, and documentation according to current professional standards and the treatment protocol of the affiliated tribe(s).
+Appropriate mitigation protocols may include no action, avoidance of the resource, and/or potential data recovery and curation.
 Ground disturbance in the zone of suspended activity shall not commence without authorization from the archaeologist.
-Work may proceed on other parts of the site outside the 50-foot area while mitigation is being carried out. c) Less-than-Significant Impact with Mitigation.
+Work may proceed on other parts of the site outside the 50-foot area while mitigation is being carried out.

+c) Less-than-Significant Impact with Mitigation.
 Implementation of the proposed project would not impact any known human remains.
 Though unlikely, construction activities associated with the proposed project may result in impacts to human remains.
 This would be a potentially significant impact that can be reduced to a less-than-significant level with the implementation of Mitigation Measure CR-2 identified below.